 Admission with consent of the instructor.
 Not open to first-year students.
 Limited to 20 students.
-Omitted 2018-19.
-Professor Redding.2018-19: Not offered
+Fall semester.
+Professor Redding.2019-20: Offered in Fall 2019

 (Offered as HIST 493 [ME/TC/TE/TS] and ASLC 493) Mustafa Kemal "Ataturk" looms large in Turkish historical memory.
 As a national hero and Turkey’s first President from 1923 until his death in 1938, Ataturk symbolizes a shift from empire to republic, from subject to citizen.
 He is remembered for promoting the secularization, democratization and Westernization of Turkey.
 Turkey’s current President, Recep Tayyip Erdogan, has now served as head of the Turkish Republic for nearly as long as Ataturk.
 Supporters point to Erdogan's policies of democratization as the fulfillment of Ataturk’s intentions, while his opponents argue that Erdogan is deliberately dismantling the foundations of Ataturk’s secular and western-oriented republic.
 This seminar focuses on how these two leaders are variously imagined and claimed, as a window onto contemporary debates surrounding secularism and the place of religion, nationalism and minority rights, the tensions between authoritarianism and democracy, and the ways in which competing visions of the Ottoman past surround alternative constructions of Turkey’s future.
 Two course meetings per week.